Chapel and Choir

 Christ's College has one of the finest mixed-voice choirs in Cambridge, and, during Term, the Choir enriches the worship of the Chapel by singing Evensong on Thursdays (6.45pm) and Sundays (6pm).
 Each Sunday Evensong, there is also a visiting guest preacher.
 Coming to Evensong is a wonderful way to hear the Choir, to explore the Christian faith, and to get to know a lively community of students, staff and Fellows.
 In addition, a weekly Holy Communion service takes place on Sunday mornings (9am), with a delicious breakfast served afterwards!

 There are plenty of other Chapel events as well, including special choral services and recitals, Chapel Dinners, and weekly meetings for those who would like to find out more about Christianity.
-The Chaplain, Dr Mark Smith, has rooms in Second Court (A2) and is available to speak to any member of the College, in confidence, on any matter.
-He maintains a fine supply of quality biscuits.
+The Chaplain, Bob Evans, has rooms in Second Court (A1) and is available to speak to any member of the College, in confidence, on any matter.
+He maintains a reasonable supply of hot drinks and quality biscuits.

-For more information on Chapel life, you can view the Chapel Termcard [there are currently no services as it is the summer vacation - Michaelmas 2018 Termcard available here soon]; or email the Chaplain (firstname.lastname@example.org).
+For more information on Chapel life, you can view the Chapel Termcard here; or email the Chaplain (firstname.lastname@example.org).

 Regular services in Full Term